-In addition, many Wayside folk volunteer to serve those in need in our community with their labor and healing presence.
+In addition, many Wayside people volunteer to serve those in need in our community with their labor and healing presence.
 Some of the local organizations in our community that benefit from the time, talent, and resources from Wayside members are listed below.

 Federal Way Community Caregiving Network

-Federal Way Multi-service Center
+Federal Way Multi-Service Center

 Since 1971, the Multi-Service Center has helped low-income South King County residents create self-sufficient futures.

 Through more than 30 comprehensive programs, such as housing, food and clothing, education and employment, MSC creates a healthy, safe and compassionate community by finding and implementing real solutions to the root causes of poverty.

 Wayside members are encouraged to bring food each week to help stock the shelves of the local Food Bank at the Multi Service Center.
 Each month has a different emphasis on what types of food to bring.
 In addition to food, members bring clothing, blankets, towels, and gently used household items to help those in need.
 Members transport the items from the church to the MSC.

 FUSION (Friends United to Shelter the Indigent, Oppressed and Needy) serves Federal Way and Northeast Tacoma.
 The organization operates 15 units of transitional housing in Pierce and King Counties.
 Housing is provided to homeless families with children for up to twenty-four months.
 Each family is chosen and monitored by a professional case management agency that provides counseling and training as required to help the family become self-sufficient.